galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

    > ### {% icon question %} Questions
    >
    > 1. How many AVs are found?
-   > 1. What are the different impacts of the AVs ?
+   > 1. What are the different impacts of the AVs?
    > 2. How many variants are found for each impact?
    > 3. What are the different effects for HIGH impact?
    > 4. Is there any AVs impacting all samples?